🚀Contract Deployment

-Deploying and testing your consumer contract using Hardhat is a straightforward process, especially with the deployment scripts provided in the SEDA Hardhat Starter Kit.
+Deploying and testing your contract using Hardhat is a straightforward process, especially with the deployment scripts provided in the SEDA Hardhat Starter Kit.
 We've implemented a deployment script using Hardhat Ignition to simplify the steps.

 Step 1: Set Up the Environment